THE FELDENKRAIS LESSONS

 Functional Integration® (FI) is a gentle hands-on approach, where the practitioner guides an individual student through a series of movements with a non-invasive touch in order to communicate with the student's nervous system for improved motor function.

-The FI lesson will address a desire or need of the student, but usually in an indirect way to the particular issue because this is how the nervous system best learns and reorganizes the body for greater efficiency.
-The lesson is tailored to the students unique configuration in the moment and the practitioner at all times respects the students abilities and comfort.
+because this is how the nervous system best learns and reorganizes the body for greater efficiency.
+The lesson is tailored to the students unique configuration in the moment and the practitioner at all times

-and usually lying on a table
+Functional Integration® is performed with the student comfortably clothed and usually lying on a table

-are used in an effort to support the person's body configuration or to facilitate certain movements.
+designed specifically for the work.
+It can also be done with the student in sitting or standing positions.
+At times, various props are used in an effort to support the person's body configuration or to facilitate certain movements.